-As far as wet food, we’d recommend the Instinct Original Grain-Free Recipe Natural Wet Canned Cat Food (Pack of 12).
+As far as the best high calorie wet cat food for weight gain, we’d recommend the Instinct Original Grain-Free Recipe Natural Wet Canned Cat Food (Pack of 12).
 This food boasts high protein content and calories and is made with wholesome, natural ingredients.

 What else could we ask?

 We hope you enjoyed this article and that it will help your feline friends gain some extra pounds.

 As always, feel free to reach out if you have any questions 🙂